aos/gotors/README.md

 - Subcommands instead of options for listing, adding, and init
 - Attempts to place the `gotorc` file in the `$XDG_CONFIG_HOME` first before `$HOME`.
+- A `flake.nix` to pull the package down into your own Nix configuration.